ayrtonkrizan/react-udacity-project-myReader/README.md

 # My Reader Project

-This application is a bookshelf to store books and track what you are reading, it was built using React for the Udacity React Nanodegree Program.
+This application is a bookshelf to store books that you are currently reading, want to read or you have read.

+This project was built using React for the Udacity React Nanodegree Program.

 ## How to run the Project